 “That’s great, Ravi!
 Please calm down and continue,” I said.

 “Each of the blue dots is caused by a preceding blue dot.
-So, the entire linage of such dots exhibits a relationship with its succeeding dot,” he completed.
+So, the entire linage of such dots shows a relationship with its succeeding dot,” he completed.

-What we have done until now is finding out various blue dots that could have resulted in our actual state, of the temperature of pizzas that is lesser than the preferred temperature.
-As you pointed out in the picture, these dots have a relationship”
+Until now, we have found out various blue dots that could have resulted in our actual state of the temperature of pizzas that is lesser than the preferred temperature.
+As you pointed out in the picture, these dots have a relationship.”

 I intentionally interrupted, “This is called the cause-and-effect relationship” and gestured Ben to continue.

 “So, we need to go deep and find out where exactly the process has drifted.
-That is what is called as Root Cause” he said with a pride of an inventor.
+That is what is called a Root Cause,” he said with pride of an inventor.

 I really liked it and that is what the felling I wanted to create.